awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-resource-policies-examples.md

 # API Gateway Resource Policy Examples<a name="apigateway-resource-policies-examples"></a>

-This section presents a few examples of typical use cases for API Gateway resource policies\.
+This page presents a few examples of typical use cases for API Gateway resource policies\.
 The policies use *account\-id* and *api\-id* strings in the resource value\.
 To test these policies, you need to replace these strings with your own account ID and API ID\.
 For information about access policy language, see [Access Policy Language Overview for Amazon API Gateway](apigateway-control-access-policy-language-overview.md)\.

 **Topics**
 + [Example: Allow users in another AWS account to use an API](#apigateway-resource-policies-cross-account-example)